English Language Arts Materials Collections for Instructionally Embedded States

 • Material substitutions are listed for individual testlets on the corresponding TIP.

-• First and foremost, your student’s safety should be the primary concern when choosing materials or substitutions.
+• The student’s safety should be the primary concern when choosing materials or substitutions.

 Table 1